-Colorful diamonds are a fun, exciting way to make diamond jewelry, or engagement ring, more personal!
-The allure of a yellow diamond in comparison to white is often too tempting, but many are scared off of colorful stone choices due to their complex nature.
-It is hard to know where to start when buying fancy colored diamonds.
+Colorful diamonds are a fun, exciting way to make diamond jewelry or an engagement ring more personal!
+The allure of a yellow diamond in comparison to white is often tempting.
+However, their complex nature scares many away.
+It is hard to know where to start when buying a fancy yellow diamond.
 To help you out, we’ve compiled some information to help you start looking.

-First of all, there is a lot to a diamond being a yellow diamond, and even gemologists have to be highly trained to grade them properly.
-All of Clean Origin’s fancy colored stones are graded by the International Gemological Institute (IGI).
-These diamonds fall outside of the usual D-to-Z range and require special grading to account for the vibrancy of color as a positive factor.
+First of all, there are a lot of factors when grading a yellow diamond.
+To grade yellow diamonds properly, even gemologists have to be highly trained.
+International Gemological Institute (IGI) grades all of Clean Origin’s fancy-colored stones.
+These diamonds fall outside of the usual D-to-Z range.
+They require special grading to account for the vibrancy of color as a positive factor.

 Color Matters for Yellow Diamonds

 Whereas light yellow diamonds are not as desirable for some, deep yellow or bright white diamonds are fan favorites.
 Because of this, they cannot be graded against each other on the same scale.
-Keep in mind that these diamonds, due to their vibrant color, are best shown off in non-round cuts.
+Remember that these diamonds, due to their vibrant color, are best shown off in non-round cuts.

-You will have a hard time finding a round cut yellow diamond, because they show a more gorgeous face-up color in other cuts, such as pear, marquise, and heart shapes.
-Be aware that these diamonds can look darker when set too, so try to compare your raw diamond in a setting versus out of one to make sure it is a perfect fit!
+You will have a hard time finding a round-cut yellow diamond.
+This is because they show a more gorgeous face-up color in other cuts, such as pear, marquise, and heart shapes.
+Be aware that these diamonds can look darker when set.
+Try to compare your raw diamond in a setting to make sure it is a perfect fit!

-Fancy-colored diamonds, depending on shade and size, were quite rare before lab-grown diamonds became available.
-They are often lauded for their distinctive beauty and are a wonderfully unique choice for jewelry.
+Fancy-colored diamonds, depending on shade and size, were quite rare before lab grown diamonds became available.
+They are often lauded for their distinctive beauty and are wonderfully unique choices for jewelry.

-Interestingly, some of the gorgeous colorful diamonds available start out yellow and are irradiated to change the color.
+Interestingly, some of the gorgeous colorful diamonds available start out yellow and are irradiated to change their color.
 Alternatively, some colored diamonds are naturally occurring or made perfectly in a lab.

-Yellow diamonds are created through high levels of nitrogen in the jewel and are often preferred for their natural warmth.
+Lab grown yellow diamonds are created through high levels of nitrogen in the jewel.
+They are often preferred for their natural warmth.
 Yellow diamonds can come with orange, brown, or even green tints in them, adding to their eye-catching qualities.
 They are considered natural fancy colored diamonds.
-True yellow diamonds are quite rare, but some diamonds turn yellow with age or are enhanced by man to get the vibrant hue.
+True yellow diamonds are quite rare.
+However, some diamonds turn yellow with age or are enhanced by man to get a vibrant hue.

 Types of Yellow Diamonds